aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/2-setup-base-infra/4-templates/index.en.md

 ## Create template for Gateway

 This will create a template file to later create `Namespace` and `Gateway` Kubernetes objects.
-The Gateway  will have HTTP and HTTPS listeners, and HTTPS listenet with custom domain that will terminate TLS using associated ACM certificate.
+The Gateway  will have HTTP and HTTPS listeners, and HTTPS listener with custom domain that will terminate TLS using associated ACM certificate.

 ```bash
 cat > templates/gateway-template.yaml <<EOF